Russian Blue Cat Insurance

 - Reasonable deductible: $250–$500 annual deductibles offer the best balance of premium cost and coverage

-- Wellness add-on: Covers routine care like vaccinations, dental cleanings, and preventive medications
+- Wellness add-on: Covers routine care like routine screenings, dental cleanings, and preventive medications

 Best Time to Insure Your Russian Blue

-Enroll your Russian Blue as early as possible — ideally as a puppy or kitten.
+Enroll your Russian Blue as early as possible — ideally as a kitten or kitten.
 Pre-existing conditions are never covered, so insuring before health issues develop is critical.
 Russian Blues are prone to bladder stones, which can develop at any point in their life.

 Insurance Cost Breakdown